vycke/feo-css/README.md

-# A tiny CSS framework
+# LUB CSS: A tiny CSS framework

 A tiny (S)CSS framework that implements parts of the [CUBE CSS](https://cube.fyi) methodology.
 It combines layout patterns, utilities with custom properties.
 More information about my personal idea behnid it, can be found [here](https://crinkle.dev/writing/my-css-architecture).

+> LUB: layout, utility, block

 ## Configuration